|

 -

-learn how to put their academic knowledge of the body and
+Students will learn how to put their academic

-contraindications to practical use during massage.
+knowledge of the body and contraindications to practical use during

 -

-Classes will
+Classes will have hands on demonstrations

-have hands on demonstrations followed by practice of those techniques by
+followed by practice of those techniques by the students on each other,

-the students on each other, Staff members, family and friends, or the
+Staff members, family and friends, or the public as assigned by their

-public as assigned by their instructors.
-Students will have to do
+instructors.
+Students will have to do at least 100 hours of massage

-at least 50 hours of massage practice in the student clinic or as
+practice in the student clinic or as assigned.
+See Student Clinic

-assigned.
-See Student Clinic requirements below.
+requirements below.

 -

-On the academic
+On the academic side, students will be taught

-side, students will be taught about basic equipment used in massage
+about basic equipment used in massage applications and hydrotherapy

-applications and hydrotherapy (applications of heat and cold packs,
+(applications of heat and cold packs, etc.).

 -

-learn how to do a consultation, observation, charting and when to refer
+Students will learn how to do a consultation,

-to and consult a physician's expertise.
+observation, charting and when to refer to and consult a physician's

 -

-be required to do a Public Service Project, and/or other projects
+Students will be required to do a Public Service

-relating to massage and/or anatomy, as assigned by their instructor(s).
+Project, and/or other projects relating to massage and/or anatomy, as

-and Business Practices: 200 Hours
+Statutes, Rules, Ethics and Business Practices: 200 Hours

 -